mpoletiek/quai-nft-dapp/README.md

    - Run `npm install` to ensure all dependencies are installed
    - Check that your Node.js version is 18 or higher

+5. **Contract function errors:**
+   - Use `node scripts/verifyContract.js` to test contract functions
+   - Check that the contract address is correct in your `.env` file
+   - Verify the contract was deployed successfully

 ### Network Configuration

 The dApp is configured for the Quai Network Cyprus-1 testnet: